Advice on Marine Algae in Coral Reef Tanks

 What would happen if there were no algae in the marine tank

-Generally, if you do not grow algae at the beginning of setting up a new tank, your aquarium would suffer poor water quality, and even lead to algae thriving after introducing fish or other invertebrates.
+Generally, if you do not grow algae at the beginning of setting up a new tank, your aquarium will suffer poor water quality, and even lead to algae thriving after introducing fish or other invertebrates.

 Specifically, marine algae are one key part of saltwater aquariums.
 Then, why should we grow algae in a tank?
-First of all, let’s talk about “Refugium“, which means a safe area to protect fish, invertebrates, or algae from damage.
+First, let’s talk about “Refugium“, which means a safe area to protect fish, invertebrates, or algae from damage.
 It improves the biodiversity in aquariums.
 Besides that, marine algae make sense in maintaining great water quality.
 Because the algae consume nitrite, nitrate, phosphate, or other trace elements, and it helps to reduce excess nutrients.
 While the algae also filter aquarium water to keep great water quality.
 Furthermore, marine algae provide hiding places and food sources for fish and other invertebrates.

 Additionally, though marine algae bring a handful of benefits to your aquarium, sometimes you do not want to grow them when setting up a new tank.
 Exactly, there are other ways.
 For instance, purchase the live rocks with algae from other aquarists or aquarium stores.